 Over the course of the first week after surgery, swelling of the face significantly decreases.
 Sutures are typically removed 5 days after surgery.
 Small drain tubes that were placed in the operating room are usually removed the next day.
 Because of the swelling, most people take a week or two off from work following a facelift.

-If you have any questions about either surgical or non-surgical facial rejuvenation or would like to meet with Dr. Hall to discuss your options, call 713.791.0700 and schedule an appointment to meet with him at either of his Houston locations.
-You can also use the contact forms to request a Houston facelift consultation appointment by email or request a consult via the internet.
+If you have any questions about either surgical or non-surgical facial rejuvenation or would like to meet with Dr. Hall to discuss your options, call 865.973.9500 or use our contact form and request an appointment.
+For out of town patients, feel free to request an online consult via Skype.